jecki/DHParser/Introduction.md

 behind this design decision can be called "rule-based data enrichment".

-The output of "LyrikParser_example.py" follows a different philosophy, namely that of "comprehensive data modelling".
+The output of "LyrikParser_example.py" follows a different philosophy, namely that of "comprehensive data modeling".
 In this case everything that is needed for rendering the data in a human readable form is included in the data itself in addition to every aspect that is modeled for processing the data with a machine.
 This does not mean that every aspect of the source data will be preserved.
-Rather, the philosophy of "comprehensive data modelling" allows, but does not require to replace these items by a normalized form.
+Rather, the philosophy of "comprehensive data modeling" allows, but does not require to replace these items by a normalized form.
 For example, if the input data contains several blank lines where one single blank line would have sufficed to convey the meaning, only one blank like will be included in the data.